1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

-# 19 The French Riviera is the second most popular area in France, especially in the summer.
+# 19 The French Riviera is France’s second most popular area, especially in the summer.
 This area is part of the Provence region and is known for the many hours of sunshine, the km of beaches, parties, and wealth in general.
 Nice, Cannes, Saint Tropez, and Antibes are probably the most well-known cities and those that receive the most tourists.

 If you like lively beaches and nightlife, this is your destination in France.
 However, don’t be overwhelmed by the crowds you will find…

-Finally, Provence also has dozens of spectacular historical and cultural destinations such as the Pont du Gard, the Roman ruins of Arles, and the papal palace of Avignon.
+Finally, Provence also has dozens of spectacular historical and cultural destinations, such as the Pont du Gard, Arles’s Roman ruins, and Avignon’s papal palace.
 Without forgetting, of course, the capital Marseille, which is often underestimated.

 # 21 Another tourist destination known for its architectural heritage is the Loire Valley, with its magnificent Châteaux (Castles) and some interesting and historic cities.
 Although some were affected and plundered in the French Revolution and again during the Second World War, they still retain much of their beauty.

 There are dozens of castles in the Loire Valley, so it is impossible to visit them all.
-The two castles you should prioritize are Chambord and Chenonceau and if you have more time, Châteaux d’Amboise, D’Ussé, de Villandry and Montsoreau.
-Angers and Orléans are probably the most well-known cities and also have impressive cathedrals.
+The best chateaux in Loire Valley and the ones you shouldn’t miss are Chambord and Chenonceau, and if you have more time, Châteaux d’Amboise, D’Ussé, de Villandry, and Montsoreau.
+Angers and Orléans are probably the most well-known cities with impressive cathedrals.

-# 22 A completely different destination is the Alps, as it is above all a top-rated winter destination, with its spectacular ski resorts and après ski activities.
-However, even if you are not a big fan of snow sports, the Alps are stunningly beautiful.
+# 22 An utterly different destination is the Alps, as it is, above all, a top-rated winter destination, with its spectacular ski resorts and après ski activities.
+However, even if you are not a big snow sports fan, the Alps are stunningly beautiful.
 Both in winter and summer, when you can go for incredible walks or mountain biking trails.

-Among the many wonderful hikes in the Alps, we need to highlight the stunning, multi-day tour du mont blanc.
+Among the many beautiful hikes in the Alps, we must highlight the stunning, multi-day tour du mont blanc.

 # 23 Although not as popular as others, we need to mention the region of Brittany is one of our favorites, with charming little towns and cities.
 Saint-Malo, in particular, is a destination we love, as it has an excellent mix of culture, history, and even the beach (despite the freezing water).

-# 24 Corsica is the fourth largest island in the Mediterranean and is yet another excellent tourist destination both culturally and naturally.
-It has some wonderful, interesting cities like Porto-Vecchio and Sartène and the Corsican nature park.
+# 24 Corsica is the fourth largest island in the Mediterranean and yet another excellent cultural and natural tourist destination.
+It has beautiful, interesting cities like Porto-Vecchio, Sartène, and the Corsican nature park.

-The island brings together the best of both worlds, with a long coastline and over 200 beaches and a fantastic mountainous interior with forests occupying more than 20% of the island.
+The island brings together the best of both worlds, with a long coastline, over 200 beaches, and a fantastic mountainous interior with forests occupying more than 20% of the island.
 The Calanques de Piana and the Scandola Nature Reserve are on UNESCO’s World Heritage List.

-# 25 One of the things that we always have to keep in mind in France is the attraction timetables.
-Sometimes they are not as … long as that, and more importantly, things close even at the indicated time – that is, if it is until 5 pm, it is even until 5 pm.
+# 25 One of the things to know when traveling to France is to be aware of the attraction timetables.
+Sometimes they are not as long as one might expect, and more importantly, things close exactly at the indicated time – that is, if it is until 5 pm, it is open until 5 pm.
 It is not the last entry at 5 pm.

-Important note: Often, tickets are only sold until one hour before closing time, and the closing time is the time for the last tourist to leave.
+Important note: Often, tickets are only sold until one hour before closing time, and the closing time is when the last tourist leaves.

 Eating and drinking in France

 # 26 French cuisine is the queen of world cuisine.
 The influence of the dishes, sauces, and culinary techniques invented or developed in France is incredible.
-They have spread in such a way that they have become customary all over the world.
+They have spread in such a way that they have become customary worldwide.

-In fact, sometimes we are eating dishes of french origin, and we don’t even know, or even remember of its origin – from the croissant to the crepe, from the duck with orange to the ratatouille, and even the mother culinary sauces (béchamel, Espagnole, hollandaise, tomato, and veloute)
+In fact, sometimes we eat dishes of French origin, and we don’t even know or even remember its origin – from the croissant to the crepe, from the duck with orange to the ratatouille, and even the mother culinary sauces (béchamel, Espagnole, hollandaise, tomato, and veloute).

-PS: Of course, a name with french origin is usually a good indicator … 🙂
+PS: Of course, a dish name of French origin is usually a good symptom… 🙂

 Restaurants in France

-A big exception is the weekend markets, where you can find divine delicacies at acceptable prices.
+A significant exception is the weekend markets, where you can find divine delicacies at acceptable prices.
 We are thinking of the Provence markets in particular.

-# 28 For this very reason we often come to the very curious situation, that it is easier and cheaper to eat good French dishes, outside France than in France.
-At least without going bankrupt.
-It is not that there aren’t excellent restaurants and that serve spectacular dishes (obviously); the problem is that they are usually not close to the places where we are going to visit and/or are very expensive.
+# 28 For this reason, we often come to the very curious situation that eating good French dishes outside France is easier and cheaper than in France, at least without going bankrupt.
+It is not that there aren’t excellent restaurants that serve spectacular dishes (obviously); the problem is that they are usually not close to the places where we are going to visit and/or are very expensive.

-Our tip is: if you really want to try a dish or immerse yourself in French cuisine, you will need to plan for that.
+Our tip is that if you want to try a dish or immerse yourself in French cuisine, you must plan for that.
 It will hardly happen naturally.

-# 30 Another thing you definitely need to plan is your lunch/dinner schedule.
+# 30 Another thing you need to know when visiting France is that you should have your lunch/dinner schedule.
 In France, lunch and dinner times are not very flexible.
-Trying to have lunch outside of the time between 12 noon and 2 pm can be a problem, as well as, going to dinner before 7: 30-8 pm.
+Trying to have lunch outside of the time between 12 noon and 2 pm can be a problem, as well as going to dinner before 7: 30-8 pm.

 What to eat in France

-# 32 As we have already mentioned, there are plenty of dishes to try when traveling in France.
-From the most popular to some mainly regional dishes, and others that hardly appear in other countries.
-We created a shortlist of some popular dishes of French cuisine:
+# 32 As mentioned, there are plenty of dishes to try when traveling in France.
+From the most popular to some mainly regional dishes, others hardly appear in other countries.
+We created a shortlist of some famous dishes in French cuisine: